sajjkavinda/blood-pressure-estimation/README.md

-📌 Overview

-This repository contains the implementation and analysis for a machine learning coursework project focused on cuffless blood pressure (BP) estimation using phonocardiogram (PCG) signals.
-The project evaluates multiple regression-based machine learning models with a strong emphasis on statistical modelling concepts, model tuning, and generalisation analysis.

-The study uses a publicly available PCG–BP dataset and applies classical regression techniques commonly used in biomedical signal processing.

-🎯 Problem Statement

-Conventional cuff-based blood pressure measurement is uncomfortable and unsuitable for continuous monitoring.
-Recent research shows that physiological signals, such as PCG, can encode information relevant to blood pressure.

-The objective of this project is to:

-Estimate systolic blood pressure from PCG signals

-Compare multiple regression models from a statistical perspective

-Analyse model performance, bias–variance trade-offs, and overfitting behaviour

-📊 Dataset

-Type: Public PCG–Blood Pressure dataset

-Signals: Segmented phonocardiogram (PCG) recordings

-Labels: Systolic blood pressure (SBP)

-Additional features: Demographic attributes (age, gender, height, weight, pulse)

-Privacy: No personally identifiable information (PII)

-Availability: Public research dataset used strictly for academic purposes

-🛠 Methodology
-Feature Extraction

-Short-Time Fourier Transform (STFT) applied to PCG signals

-Time–frequency spectral features extracted

-Features combined with demographic variables

-Regression Models Evaluated

-The following regression approaches were implemented and tuned explicitly:

-Ridge Regression

-Lasso Regression

-Support Vector Regression (RBF kernel)

-Decision Tree Regression

-Gaussian Process Regression (RBF + WhiteKernel)

-Each model was configured with non-default hyperparameters, selected based on the dataset size, signal characteristics, and statistical considerations.

-📈 Evaluation Strategy

-Train–test split

-Metrics:

-Mean Squared Error (MSE)

-R-squared (R²)

-Learning curves generated for all models

-Bias–variance behaviour analysed statistically

-🧪 Key Results (Summary)

-Linear models (Ridge, Lasso) showed higher bias and limited performance

-Support Vector Regression achieved strong generalisation

-Decision Tree Regression achieved very low error but showed overfitting

-Gaussian Process Regression provided the best overall performance, combining low error with statistical robustness and uncertainty modelling
+Overview

+This project investigates cuffless blood pressure (BP) estimation using phonocardiogram (PCG) signals and classical machine learning regression techniques.
+Traditional cuff-based BP measurements are uncomfortable and unsuitable for continuous monitoring.
+This work explores how statistical regression models can estimate systolic blood pressure from heart sound signals and demographic features.

+The study focuses on model comparison, statistical interpretation, and generalisation behaviour, rather than deep learning, in line with the learning outcomes of the module.

+Dataset

+A publicly available PCG–BP dataset is used, containing:

+- Segmented PCG audio recordings
+- Corresponding systolic and diastolic BP values
+- Demographic features (age, gender, height, weight)
+- The dataset does not contain personally identifiable information (PII) and is suitable for academic research.

+Methodology
+Signal Processing

+- PCG signals are converted to time–frequency representations using the Short-Time Fourier Transform (STFT)
+- Extracted spectral features are combined with demographic variables
+- Features are standardised prior to model training

+Regression Models

+The following regression models are implemented and tuned:

+- Ridge Regression
+- Lasso Regression
+- Support Vector Regression (RBF kernel)
+- Decision Tree Regressor
+- Gaussian Process Regression (RBF + WhiteKernel)

+All models use explicitly tuned hyperparameters to reflect dataset characteristics and statistical assumptions rather than default settings.

+Evaluation

+Models are evaluated using:

+- Mean Squared Error (MSE)
+- R-squared (R²)
+- Learning Curves to analyse bias–variance trade-offs and overfitting behaviour

+Key Findings

+- Linear models show high bias when applied to complex physiological signals
+- Kernel-based and probabilistic models better capture nonlinear BP relationships
+- Learning curves are essential for diagnosing overfitting in biomedical datasets
+- Gaussian Process Regression provides both accuracy and statistical robustness

+Technologies Used

+- Python
+- NumPy, Pandas
+- SciPy
+- scikit-learn
+- Matplotlib